-The consolidated statement of profit or loss is sensitive to higher/lower interest expenses from borrowings as a result of changes in interest rates.
+The consolidated statement of profit or loss is sensitive to higher/lower interest expenses from borrowings as a result of changes in interest rates as the Group's senior debt bank facility has a variable interest rate.
+The Group's interest expenses incurred in relation to the shareholder loans are not sensitive to changes in interest rates as these borrowings have a fixed interest rate.
 Equity is not impacted as no hedge accounting is applied, and no investments are accounted for at fair value through other comprehensive income.
+Additionally, an increase or decrease of the Euribor has an impact on the fair value of the Group's interest rate cap.
+The impact on loss after tax for the years ended December 31, 2021 and 2020 as a result of a change in interest rates is as follows:

-Impact on po st-tax loss (in €'000) 2020 2019 Interest rates - increase by 10 basis points 58 23 Interest rates - decrease by 10 basis points (41) (16)
+Impact on po st-tax loss (in €'000) 2021 2020 Interest rates - increase by 10 basis points 76 23 Interest rates - decrease by 10 basis points (68) (16)